 B. Signs on East I-40

-These signs will replace the current Exit 196 US 311 overhead signs at 1 1/2 miles, 1/2 mile and at the exit ramp:
+These signs replaced the Exit 196 US 311 overhead signs at 1 1/2 miles, 1/2 mile and at the exit ramp, and will be replaced again in the fall of 2019:

 C. Sign on I-40 West